-Whenever I see the latest Wawa commercial with the woman deciding which of the dozen or more coffees she should choose from, I'm reminded how difficult we've made buying coffee.
+Whenever I see the latest commercial with the woman deciding which of the dozen or more coffees she should choose from at a local chain fastfood store, I'm reminded how difficult we've made buying coffee.
 Like standing in a wine store, when we don't know what to look for, we reach for what's familiar - in some cases a nice label, even if the liquid inside sucks.
 But I think we can do better with coffee with a little geographic education.

 Warning: I'm going to grossly overgeneralize here, so if you're up on your coffee regions of the world and know what you like, you might want to skip this.